Siro098/Vorlesungsfortschritt/README.md

 Do not run Vorlesungsfortschritt.py manually – Rainmeter will execute it automatically!
 To set up the program properly, you need Python 3.XX and Rainmeter.
 (Python can be downloaded from the Microsoft Store, Rainmeter from the official website.)

-1. Download and extract the latest release of Vorlesungsfortschritt.
+1. Download the latest release of Vorlesungsfortschritt and extract it.
-2. Install the fonts by running the installers in the FontsInstalls folder.
+2. Go to the FontsInstalls folder and install both fonts.
-3. Use the .rmskin installer located in the \RainmeterInstaller folder to install the skin.
+3. Navigate to the RainmeterInstaller folder and run the Vorlesungsfortschritt_v1.3.rmskin installer.
-4. Next, run Setup.py.
-5. Enter your current course name into the text field and click Save.
-(If you enable the wallpaper feature, select a .txt file where course name, percentage, and progress bar will be written and synchronized separately.)
-6. If Rainmeter is already running in the background, restart it.
+4. Next, open the Skins folder of Rainmeter and execute the setup.py file (make sure Python is installed beforehand).
-7. Open Rainmeter, expand the Vorlesungsfortschritt folder, double-click Vorlesungsfortschritt.ini, or select it and press Load in the top right.
+5. If the skin does not automatically appear in Rainmeter, expand the Vorlesungsfortschritt folder and double-click/load the Vorlesungsfortschritt.ini file.
-8. To personalize it, choose Edit and adjust FontSize and FontColor under [DeinMeter1]/[DeinMeter2]/[DeinMeter3].
+6. Inside the .ini file you can adjust font size, colors, etc. (DeinMeter1-3).
+7. Have fun!

 # Troubleshooting

 If the Setup cannot find the Rainmeter directory in Documents, a button will appear allowing you to select the Rainmeter folder manually.

 If the config file already contains entries, the setup will ask whether you want to overwrite it.
 Clicking Yes will reset the configuration.

 Tested with Python 3.8, 3.12, 3.13 (Windows 11 VM).

-It’s not a bug, it’s a feature (Known Issues)
+## It’s not a bug, it’s a feature (Known Issues)
 If two events occur at the same time, the script will switch between them regularly (interestingly, in a rather rhythmic way).
 The progress bar may show artifacts at certain font sizes, and it tends to get longer over time (currently under investigation).